 Smokers have a higher chance of attaining gum disease as compared to non-smokers.
 With a lesser supply of blood to the tissues of the gums, smokers who are victims of gum disease have a hard time responding to treatment.
 They are also more susceptible to developing ulcerative gingivitis.
 This condition is quite painful, releases a bad odor, and tastes awful.

-Some of the warning symptoms of gum disease can be listed out as:
+Some of the warning symptoms of gum disease are as follows:

 - Red/swollen gums